 - The dose of the preventer inhaler may need to be increased for a while if you have a cough or cold, or during the hay fever season.

-- Some people may need to add in a long-acting bronchodilator, or tablets, if symptoms are not controlled with the above.
+- Some people may need to add in an LTRA and/or a long-acting bronchodilator if symptoms are not controlled with the above.

 At first, adjusting doses of inhalers is usually done on the advice of a doctor or nurse.
 In time, you may agree an asthma action plan with your doctor or nurse.